 America’s story was and still is about freedom.
 However, the free society described in the Bill of Rights requires that its members bear a heavy burden of duties and responsibilities.
 This is as it should be.
 The longer I live, the more I realize that anything worth having carries a steep price.
 But, while everyone wants life, liberty and the pursuit of happiness, not everyone is willing to pay the price.

-Today, as I reflect on America’s story, I am reminded of other stories worth telling – like the life of Earl Michael Clough.
+Today, as I reflect on America’s story, I am reminded of other stories worth telling – like the one about Earl Michael Clough.

 Earl Michael Clough, or Mike as he preferred to be called, was the son of a Seventh Day Adventist preacher.
 Much to his father’s chagrin, Mike rebelled and did not follow in his father’s footsteps with regard to the practice of religion.
 However, he did win his father’s respect as a salesman.
 Ironically, my own father used to say that the best preachers were just great salesmen.